-The Redirect element is used to transfer the control of a call at a differentURL, which then starts processing the new XML response.
+You can use the Redirect element to transfer control of a call to a different URL, which then starts processing the new XML response.
 Any elements after

-<Redirect> will not be processed.
+<Redirect> are not processed.

-Used to specify the HTTP request mode to obtain the Redirect URL.
+Specifies the HTTP request mode to obtain the Redirect URL.

-Allowed values - GET, POST.
-Defaults to POST
+Allowed values: GET, POST

-This contains a unique identifier which identifies the call.
+A unique identifier for the call.